shiftkey/blog/_posts/2013-11-24-case-sensitive.md

 ![](http://i.imgur.com/0IE7YeS.gif)

-The sample code for this request is actually some good old `HttpWebRequest` code:
+The sample code for this request is just some good old `HttpWebRequest` code:

 ```
 var webRequest = WebRequest.Create(sourceUrl);